Few places have taken advantage of the capabilities of the Internet of Things (IoT) like the Middle East region.

 Using sensor and data collection technology, producers can optimise water consumption and direct water delivery to those sections that need it the most.
 Thus, mitigating the obvious effects on the region’s severe water stress.

 Precision agricultural systems, powered by IoT devices, aid in crop health monitoring and early disease detection.
 Important for a highly sensitive yield.
-This is another example of IoT-based environmental monitoring that is seeking to develop more understandable and proactive systems for increasing quality of life and produce.
+This is another example of IoT-based environmental monitoring that seeks to develop more understandable and proactive systems for increasing quality of life and food production.

 Through data digestion, processing and analysis, this ecosystem can be optimised to promote a healthier and more sustainable yield of crops.